An overview of how interagency coordination can help monitor and prevent elder abuse, and other assessment resources.

 Courts engage in multidisciplinary efforts to develop and implement strategies for enhancing their capacities to identify and effectively respond to elder abuse.
 Multidisciplinary partnerships can assist courts in three key areas of their responsibilities in elder abuse cases:

 - Assessing cognitive, physical and other conditions that may be relevant to an older person's needs or legal matters before the court (e.g., determining capacity in decisions on the need for guardianship);

 - Crafting appropriate remedies for identified victims of elder abuse (e.g., tailoring restraining orders to individual circumstances, ordering restitution, monitoring compliance with court orders, appointing a guardian ad litem to monitor provision of services to the victim); and

 - Managing cases to maximize the older person's accessibility to court proceedings and effective participation in the adjudication processes (e.g., making courtrooms accessible for people with physical disabilities, expediting cases involving elder abuse, calendaring cases to accommodate medical needs and fluctuations in capacity and mental alertness).

-In addition, the American Bar Association "Recommended Guidelines for State Courts Handling Cases Involving Elder Abuse" include five recommendations related to coordination between the courts and other community resources.
+In addition, the American Bar Association "Recommended Guidelines for State Courts Handling Cases Involving Elder Abuse" includes five recommendations related to coordination between the courts and other community resources:

 - Recommendation 25.
-Courts should include APS and aging services on court advisory councils or develop other mechanisms for establishing linkages with those organizations and others that address elder abuse.
+Courts should include Adult Protective Services (APS) and aging services on court advisory councils or develop other mechanisms for establishing linkages with those organizations and others that address elder abuse.